silky/chrisdone-homepage/posts/concept-for-editing-asts-rather-than-text.markdown

 ---
 date: 2011-12-17
 title: A concept for editing code as an AST rather than text
+description: A concept for editing code as an AST rather than text
 author: Chris Done
 tags: haskell
 ---